From awkward positions to unexpected pains, we’ve got the scoop on what’s causing cramps after sex while pregnant and what to do.

 After all, pregnancy is hard enough without worrying about the little things.

 Cramping after orgasm is common ‒ and generally safe.

 If you’re at all worried about any of these symptoms, check in with your doctor.

-If you experience some pain and what feels like mild contractions after orgasm, it may just be a result of the muscles in your uterus contracting while you are having sex.
+If you experience some pain and what feels like mild contractions after orgasm, it is a result of the muscles in your uterus naturally contracting after orgasm.